 Eligibility

 Experience of working with people with swallowing difficulties in either an acute or community setting.
-No other qualifications are required.
+No other qualifications required.

 English requirements